bwarren2/vim-for-the-impatient/0000-intro.md

 continual feelings of progress and control.
 Vim can be the total opposite of that.
 Landmines can breed a sense of helplessness/lack of control, as things blow up for unknown/seemingly irrational reasons, while tinkerers might gaslight you ("there are no problems at all!") or worse: blame you, the novice.

 When I first heard of Vim, I dreaded its configurability as a potential fountain of frustration.
 If I have to choose my keybindings myself, I am much more likely to choose badly (in a way that conflicts with some useful tool I "should have known" I would need to use/account for).
 Giving voice to a feeling: "The best I can do choosing as a novice is match someone choosing as an expert, so why not just config the expert's advice by default?
-Maybe I should go back to Sublime, which doesn't so obviously hate me."
+Maybe I should go back to Sublime, which doesn't so obviously detest me."

 This series is an attempt to mitigate this problem.
 As I swing my machete through the thicket of Vim's problems, I'll try to leave behind a saner path for you.
 Remember when you first really understood what Minecraft was all about?
 That is the feeling we are going for here.